stsquad/ps3enc/README.md

     play files with a higher level.
-  - Transcode audio to stereo AAC (unfortunately the Xbox 360 doesn't support any 5.1 audio codecs in mp4) (using ffmpeg for decoding and encoding (with libfaac), or ffmpeg for decoding and neroAacEnc for encoding.
+  - Transcode audio to stereo AAC (unfortunately the Xbox 360 doesn't support any 5.1 audio codecs in mp4) (using ffmpeg for decoding and encoding (with native aac support), or ffmpeg for decoding and neroAacEnc for encoding.
   - Drop any tracks other than the first video and audio tracks (the Xbox 360 doesn't support multiple video or audio tracks, and doesn't support subtitles in mp4).